-Hokie Wellness in the Division of Student Affairs takes the lead role in AOD programming for students.
+Hokie Wellness in Student Affairs takes the lead role in AOD programming for students.
 This office was established in fall 2016 by combining three other entitles on campus: Health Education, the Campus Alcohol Abuse Prevention Center (CAAPC), and Employee Wellness.
-As part of its mission, Hokie Wellness provides leadership in the development of health education and alcohol abuse prevention efforts on the Virginia Tech campus and the evaluation of those programs.
+As part of its mission, Hokie Wellness provides leadership in the development of health education and AOD prevention efforts on campus and the evaluation of those programs.
 Hokie Wellness also provides support and partners with local government and businesses, as well as state officials, to improve and update policies that promote better public health practices.